 Here’s a real example.
-I value Marriott Bonvoy points at 0.5p as this article explains.
+I value Marriott Bonvoy points at 0.5p as our article will show in a few days.
 If you do 20 Marriott hotel stays and use Bonvoy points for all of them, I think you will average 0.5p, give or take.

-This October, I have three nights at the impressive Al Maha desert resort in Dubai booked.
-This is getting me 1.5p per Bonvoy point vs my 0.5p valuation.
+Last October, I booked three nights at the Al Maha desert resort in Dubai.
+This got me 1.5p per Bonvoy point vs my 0.5p valuation.

 What are IHG One Rewards points worth?